regenduft/bestellsystem/MODELL.md

 ii.
 The inclusion of the momentary order is needed to order anything currently, but a concept for counter-ordering and regularly ordering is needed e.g. change in counter-ordering is only effektiv for next ordering and initiating a regularly order needs first ordering date, deleting of a regularly order results in a loss of savings.

 ##### Validators:
-- validate Number of shares
+- validate number of shares
-- validate Assets
+- validate nssets

 ii.
 When initializing a new one ask for Depot, and type of weekly basket (e.g. sell meat).

 ## for the ordering:

 #### OrderContent:
-The Content in products with properties of an order as a ManyToMany relation via Amount.
+The content in products with properties of an order as a ManyToMany relation via Amount.
 ##### Amount:
-The Amount of a specific product with a property in an OrderContent.
+The amount of a specific product with a property in an OrderContent.

 #### DefaultBasket:
 - content: an OrderContent instance